arduino-json

 How to use Json files in Arduino with Arduino Json

 Arduino Json is compatible with multiple development boards (Arduino Uno, Nano, Mega, Micro, Leonardo, Due, ESP8266, ESP32…).
-It fits a little tight on the smaller boards (8 bits).
+On the smaller (8-bit) boards, it’s “a bit tight”.
 But, for example, it fits perfectly with the ESP8266 and the ESP32.

 Let’s delve deeper and see examples of this interesting library, which will allow us to use the Json format in our Arduino projects.

-What is a Json file?
+What is a Json File?

-Json (JavaScript Object Notation) is a plain text format for storing structured data that has become an “almost” standard system for exchanging information in communication systems.
+Json (JavaScript Object Notation) is a plain text format for storing structured data that has become the “almost” standard system for exchanging information in communication systems.
 In fact, it is a common component in the operation of most web pages.

 An object is a collection of “key/value” pairs.
 That is, a collection of objects identified by a text key.
 Access to the objects is done through their key.